AI4S2S/lilio/docs/CONTRIBUTING.md

 # Contributing guidelines

 We welcome any kind of contribution to our software, from simple comment or question to a full fledged pull request.
 Please read and follow our [Code of Conduct](CODE_OF_CONDUCT.md).
+For developer information, go [here](README.dev.md)

 A contribution can be one of the following cases: